Distance: 210 miles (338 km)

 "The Percy" race has a timed start at two (2) minute intervals.
 Teams must leave, within one (1) minute of their start time.
 If unable to enter the chute at their designated time, the team will start last.
 The team must leave within thirty (30) minutes of their designated start time or be disqualified and forfeit the entry fee.

-The Handler will be allowed to ride and/or assist during start, down to the ice bridge.
+The Handler will be allowed to ride and/or assist to the start.

 6. Number of Dogs:

 All mushers are allowed six (6) dogs minimum, nine (9) dogs maximum.
 No loose leaders.
 No dogs may be added to a team after the start of the race.
 Dogs must be in musher's control at all times.
 No switching of dogs between mushers is permitted.
 All dogs must finish the race, either in the team or in the sled.
 Although a vet will be on-hand, there will be no capability to drop dogs at Forty Mile

 7. Treatment of Dogs: